-1. Temperature conversion takes up to 750 ms. After receiving the Convert T protocol, if the part does not receive power from the V{DD} pin, the DQ line for the DS1822 must be held high for at least a period greater than t{conv} to provide power during the conversion process.
-As such, no other activity may take place on the 1-Wire bus for at least this period after a Convert T command has been issued.

-2. All three bytes must be written before a reset is issued.
+- 1. Temperature conversion takes up to 750 ms. After receiving the Convert T protocol, if the part does not receive power from the $V{DD}$ pin, the DQ line for the DS18S20 must be held high for at least 750 ms to provide power during the conversion process.
+As such, no other activity may take place on the 1-Wire bus for at least this period after a Convert T command has been issued. - 2.
+After receiving the Copy Scratchpad protocol, if the part does not receive power from the $V{DD}$ pin, the DQ line for the DS18S20 must be held high for at least 10 ms to provide power during the copy process.
+As such, no other activity may take place on the 1-Wire bus for at least this period after a Copy Scratchpad command has been issued.